rancher/elemental-toolkit/docs/content/en/docs/Development/_index.md

 ## Building locally

-cOS has a container image which can be used to build cOS locally in order to generate the cOS packages and the cOS iso from your checkout.
+Elemental has a container image which can be used to build Elemental locally in order to generate the Elemental packages and the Elemental iso from your checkout.

 From your git folder: